Should a front door open in or out?

 - Enables installation of a storm or screen door.

 - Easier for a burglar to force the door open with a blunt impact.
-Conversely, this also makes it faster for fire/emergency services to knock the door down when necessary.
+But this also makes it faster for fire/emergency services to knock the door down when necessary.

 - Less weather resistant than an outswing door.